5 Free Alerts Every Business Needs

 WordfenceIf your WordPress website doesn’t have any security installed, you will be hacked sooner rather than later.
 It is like leaving the door to your home wide open, and putting spotlights on your valuables.

 I have tested many different security options for WordPress, and the best free security option I have found is Wordfence.
+It also includes dual factor authentication to help protect your logins.

 The alerts component of Wordfence is an important feature.
 I set Wordfence to alert me whenever a theme or plugin needs to be upgraded.
 That way I can run an update within a few hours of the release.